boveus/hyrax-wiki/Configuring-an-OS-X-Hydra-Dev-Environment.md

     - install LibreOffice `brew cask install libreoffice`
     - install ghost script `brew install ghostscript`
 1. FITS
-    - install fits `brew install fits`, note that homebrew currently installs 0.8.6.
-0.8.5 is officially supported, but I've had no issues with 0.8.6 so far.
-If brew installs anything past 0.8.x you'll want to follow [these instructions.](https://github.com/projecthydra-labs/hyrax#characterization)
+    - install fits `brew install fits`, note that homebrew currently installs 0.8.6 (which works currently), but Hydra Derivatives is known to be good with up to 1.0.5.
+To install a newer FITS follow [these instructions.](https://github.com/projecthydra-labs/hyrax#characterization)
     - ensure fits is installed, `fits -v` should show the version number
 1. Redis:
     - install: `brew install redis`